 Diabetes care appointments

-Diabetes care requires frequent communication between doctor and patient.
+Diabetes care requires frequent communication between the health care providers and patient.
 Patients need to share important information like glucose levels, diet, and physical activity.
-Telehealth tools reduce travel and make it faster and easier for the patient and doctor to manage the patient’s health together.
+Telehealth tools reduce travel and make it faster and easier for the patient and health care provider to manage the patient’s health together.

 - Over 10% of the people in the U.S. have diabetes.